airtai/context-leakage-team/README.md

 - Python >=3.10

-Ensure that you have your `OPENAI_API_KEY` exported to your environment.
+Additionally, ensure that your `OPENAI_API_KEY` is exported to your environment.

 ## Setup Instructions